morete/kubevirt-basics-training/content/en/docs/01/_index.md

 ### Placeholders

-In this lab we will use the following placeholders or naming conventions
+In this lab we will use the following placeholders or naming conventions:

-Placeholders:

 * `$USER` your username (for example `user4`)
+* `[...]` means that some lines in the listing or command have been omitted for readability.

 ### Hints